Teachers' Christian Fellowship

 Ministry Focus

-Occasional workshops, seminars and social gatherings are organised to address the needs of the teaching profession and to stimulate educational issues.
-Examples of such issues discussed have been pastoral care, and Christian concepts of discipline, administration and education
+Workshops, seminars, social gatherings and conferences are organised to address the needs of the teaching profession and to stimulate educational issues.
+Examples of such issues discussed have been pastoral care, and Christian concepts of discipline, administration and education.

 TCF and NIECF